Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Abstract

 \section{Abstract}

-Public and commercial companies extensively share cyber threat intelligence (CTI) to prepare systems to defend against emerging cyberattacks.
-Most used intelligence thus far has been limited to tracking known threat indicators such as IP addresses and domain names as they are easier to extract using regular expressions.
-Due to the limited long-term usage and difficulty of performing a long-term analysis on indicators, we propose using significantly more robust threat intelligence signals called attack patterns.
-However, extracting attack patterns at scale is a challenging task.
-In this paper, we present \textsf{LADDER}, a knowledge extraction framework that can extract text-based attack patterns from CTI reports at scale.
-The model characterizes attack patterns by capturing phases of an attack in android and enterprise networks.
-It then systematically maps them to the MITRE ATT\&CK pattern framework.
-We present several use cases to demonstrate the application of \textsf{LADDER} for SOC analysts in determining the presence of attack vectors belonging to emerging attacks in preparation for defenses in advance.
+Public and commercial organizations extensively share cyberthreat intelligence (CTI) to prepare systems to defend against existing and emerging cyberattacks.
+However, traditional CTI has primarily focused on tracking known threat indicators such as IP addresses and domain names, which may not provide long-term value in defending against evolving attacks.
+To address this challenge, we propose to use more robust threat intelligence signals called attack patterns. \textsf{LADDER} is a knowledge extraction framework that can extract text-based attack patterns from CTI reports at scale.
+The framework characterizes attack patterns by capturing the phases of an attack in Android and enterprise networks and systematically maps them to the MITRE ATT\&CK pattern framework. \textsf{LADDER} can be used by security analysts to determine the presence of attack vectors related to existing and emerging threats, enabling them to prepare defenses proactively.
+We also present several use cases to demonstrate the application of \textsf{LADDER} in real-world scenarios.
+Finally, we provide a new, open-access benchmark malware dataset to train future cyberthreat intelligence models.